-To increase the effectiveness of a high-performance team, leaders should also understand and evaluate team members’ style of working on an individual level.
-Many leaders apply team-building indicators like Belbin High Performing Teams, the Myers-Briggs Type Indicator, the Herrmann Brain Dominance Instrument, etc. to understand behavior, personalities, and thinking styles of team members.
+To increase the effectiveness of a high-performance team, leaders should also understand and evaluate team members’ styles of working on an individual level.
+Many leaders apply team-building indicators like Belbin High Performing Teams, the Myers-Briggs Type Indicator, the Herrmann Brain Dominance Instrument, etc., to understand the behavior, personalities, and thinking styles of team members.

 Stress on the Importance of Learning

-Inside any high performance team, you can always find a culture of continuous learning to navigate around the issues of skill gaps and different digital transformations.
-Working with technology at a time when the world around us is always changing, all big corporates are stressing on the importance of their teams’ ability to learn fast and regularly skill up.
-Apart from cross training and internal training, upgrading the team’s ability through documentation tools and training is equally essential in building a high-performance team.
+Inside any high-performance team, you can always find a culture of continuous learning to navigate around the issues of skill gaps and different digital transformations.
+Working with technology at a time when the world around us is always changing, all big corporates are stressing the importance of their teams’ ability to learn fast and regularly skill up.
+Apart from cross-training and internal training, upgrading the team’s ability through documentation tools and training is equally essential in building a high-performance team.

 Widening knowledge, adaptability, and the art of storytelling

 Big companies everywhere can cultivate a higher-performing IT team by widening their knowledge of the business and teaching the art of storytelling.

 “As a team, in 2021 the next step in repeatable performance is deep and wide leaders; deep in that they understand their topic really well, but wide in that you can connect the dots across the outside,”